filrak/vue-offline/README.md

     }
 }
 ````
+### VueOfflineStorage
-2. **VueOfflineStorage** - Offline storaga that uses [local storage][https://developer.mozilla.org/pl/docs/Web/API/Window/localStorage] to persist data for offline usage and caching.
+ Offline storaga that uses [local storage][https://developer.mozilla.org/pl/docs/Web/API/Window/localStorage] to persist data for offline usage and caching.
 It's a perfect choice for offline-first PWA.
 You can use it as a fallback for failed network requests or a local cache.

 The storage object has following properties:
 - `set(key, value)` - puts (or updates if already exists) `value` into storage under key `key`.